microchip-pic-avr-examples/avr128db48-cnano-opamp-demo-fw-studio/README.md

 ### Configuration 4: Inverting PGA

-In the *Inverting PGA* configuration each of the OPAMPs are configured as inverting PGAs using the internal resistor lader.
+In the *Inverting PGA* configuration each of the OPAMPs are configured as inverting PGAs using the internal resistor ladder.

 Each op amp is configured with different gain as listed below: